 The dining room seats up to 8 and features state of the art furniture and decor.

 There are two living rooms.
 One large with huge glass doors and a working fireplace, the other providing a more intimate setting.

-Kitchen - The villa is not a self-catering property, the kitchen is for the onsite chef only, you can choose from an all-inclusive, half board or a la carte food option (no alcohol included).
+Kitchen - The villa is not a self-catering property, the kitchen is for the onsite chef only, you can choose from an all-inclusive or half board option (no alcohol included).